1. “Thank you for your concern.”

 - “I’ve said that’s not up for discussion.
 You can either drop it and let us talk about something else in peace, or I will leave—now.”

-8. “Please never contact me again under any circumstances.
-Goodbye.”
+8. “Do not contact me again under any circumstances.”

 (Say this once in writing, then block them everywhere and do not respond to any other attempts to contact you.)

 Update—April 29, 2022: Originally, I had something like “Please never contact me again.
 Goodbye, [name].”
 This is too polite.
 If it reaches this point with someone, leave no doubt.
 Go nuclear.

 9. “What are you looking at?
 Can I help you?”

 If they respond with something lewd: “Why would you say that?
 Ew, gross.”

 Further escalation: Point at them and get the attention of bystanders— “Excuse me, this guy is following me/being creepy.”
 Get out your phone and start filming them.